Have you been mulling over some tough decisions?

 How many times have you felt fatigued, only to force yourself to keep going, perhaps with the aid of coffee or energy drinks?

-Studies show that humans are designed to “pulse” between expending energy, then renewing energy.
+Studies show humans are designed to “pulse” between expending energy, then renewing energy.
 You might think if you get your eight hours of sleep per night, that should be enough to renew your energy, but the truth is our mental energy cycles are much shorter.

 Tony Schwartz, founder of The Energy Project has poured a lot of research time into human energy and how we can manage it more skillfully.
-His findings show that we actually cycle between expending and renewing energy every 90 minutes.
+His findings show we actually cycle between expending and renewing energy every 90 minutes.

 And if you try to override your natural need to pause, the quality of your decisions and other mental output will decline.
 You’ll be working, but less effectively.